-6. 5 Integration
+6.5 Integration

-Normalize integration by setting the internal standard area to 1.0 (click on the peak > Edit Integral > Normalized: 1.00).
-Perform spectrum integration according to the chemical shifts reported in the following tables (Figure 11).
-Use Table 2 for lignins and Table 3 for tannins.
+Normalize integration by setting the internal standard are to 1.0 (click on the peak > Edit Integral > Normalized: 1.00).
+Perform spectrum integration according to the chemical shifts reported in the following tables Use Table 2 for lignins and Table 3 for tannins.

-[Place Figure 11 here]

 [Place Table 2 here]